NicholasMoser/Naruto-GNT-Modding/docs/guides/gecko_codes.md

 # Gecko Codes
 These are codes that modify the game in various ways.
 You can add them to games by right clicking on the game in Dolphin and going to properties.
 Go to Gecko Codes and you can add them here by either going to Edit Config or hitting the Add button (Add button only exists in latest Dolphin versions).

-The codes you'll find here were written by Ralf from gc-forever: http://www.gc-forever.com/forums/viewtopic.php?t=2174
+Most of the codes you'll find here were written by Ralf from gc-forever: http://www.gc-forever.com/forums/viewtopic.php?t=2174

 ## Table of Contents
 1. **[General](#general)**